 INFO 5375 – Archival Appraisal (prerequisite INFO 5371)

-School Library Certification students should see the respective program pages for specific requirements, as their options may differ from other programs.
+School Librarian Certification students should see the respective School Librarian Certification program pages for specific requirements, as their options differ from other programs.